 Regarding the literacy programs, they get invaluable tools and information to evaluate and improve their services at virtually no cost to the program.
 Adult learners themselves will be involved to help achieve program improvement.
 Ultimately, the training will help respond to student engagement demands under the current Workforce Innovation and Opportunity Act (WIOA) legislation.

 The staff and adult learners will benefit from this training by learning critical thinking skills, organization structures, priority setting, organizing skills, strategic planning and more.
 All these skills are all transferrable to the workforce and community.
 At the end of the training, they will be left to develop a project that interests them the most in improving the program using the knowledge they gained.

 How to Participate?

-If you're interested in participating or need more details about the training, please contact us by e-mail at firstname.lastname@example.org or phone at (484) 443-8457.
+We are currently scheduling our trainings with programs around the country, so get your training set up soon!
+If you're interested in participating or need more details about the training, please contact us to express your interest in setting up a training by e-mail at firstname.lastname@example.org or phone at (484) 443-8457.

 As a reminder, this training comes at no cost to your program and VALUEUSA will fly to you to conduct the training.